BOYSABIO/CompTIA-SecurityPlus-Notes/1-General-Security-Concepts/1.2-Security-Concepts/02-The-CIA-Triad.md

 ---

 ### Confidentiality
-Preventing unauthorized accesss to data. **WHO CAN SEE IT**.
+Preventing unauthorized access to data. **WHO CAN SEE IT**.

 Examples:
 - Encryption (data is unreadable without a key)
 - Access control lists (ACLs) on files or networks (limit who has access to certain information)
 - Multifactor authentication (MFA)
-- Least priviledge (users only get the access they need)
+- Least privilege (users only get the access they need)
 - Steganography (hiding data in images or files)
 - Physical security (locked doors, badges)